SamueleGiraudo/Calimba/README.md

   infinite loop wherein as soon as `Program.cal` is modified, the music specified by the program is played from its beginning.
-+ `./calimba -f Program.cal -d start duration` draws in a graphical window the fragment of the signal of the music specified by the program, start from `start` ms and lasting `duration` ms.
++ `./calimba -f Program.cal -d start duration` draws in a graphical window the fragment of the signal of the music specified by the program, starting from `start` ms and lasting `duration` ms.
 + `./calimba -f Program.cal -a` prints some analysis information about the used layouts in the program.

 ## Theoretical aspects

+### Functional programming style
+TODO

+### Tree patterns and composition
 TODO